eucardano/brandassets/templates/yt-description-socials.md

 ### Onepager

 A **onepager** presentation slide `width 1920 x height 1080px` is your perfect opportunity to add some visual information to your talk/presentation.
+To keep the conversational flow, we won't enable screensharing or longer presentations.

-We will implement it latest on presentation day 12CET.
+We will implement the slide to our slidedeck latest on presentation day 12CET.
 Everything after that is not guaranteed to be included in the presentation.